 The Host Program aims to match a volunteer individual, couple or family with a child who has a disability.
 The volunteer host then provides respite by spending time with the child once a month either on weekends or during school time for a few hours, a whole day or overnight.

-The mentor and young person participate in independent activities that they choose together, such as playing sport, going out for dinner, attending live music events, or seeing a movie.
-Mentors may also support young people to connect with further opportunities for study or work experience.
+The Host and young person participate in activities that they choose together, such as playing sport, going out for dinner, attending live music events, or seeing a movie.
+Minimum 12-month regular commitment.